 Tax records are public information, and they tend to be up-to-date since local governments want what’s owed to them.
 Each time a house is sold, a record of the property taxes paid and owed are calculated and recorded.
 Get the list of properties on which taxes are levied, and you’ll have a count of the number of homes in an area.

 Many towns and municipalities have placed their tax and property records online; many have not.
 To determine if online records are available for your area, you can consult NETR Online, an online directory of public records.
 If you need to track down paper records, you may have to make a few calls to find the authority where they are kept.
-Try the county courthouse and the offices of the recorder of deeds and the tax assessor.
+Try the county courthouse, the office of the recorder of deeds, and the office of the tax assessor.

 You also have the option of using third-party websites.
 Some will charge a fee while others are free.